Liam-gosnell/Milestone_three/README.md

 <p>There was a security issue related to the app.py view where the database string was returned in the URL.
  This could enable users to find and access the database.
 I quickly fixed the URL parameter to be the user._id rather than users._id.</p>

- <p>There is a bug when you press the login button without entering anything.</p>

 # Deployment